doinginc/joi-image-extension/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Is there appropriate test coverage? (~80% coverage)
 - [ ] Is the README appropriately updated?
 - [ ] Are there breaking changes?
-Has a representative from each affected team signed-off?
+Please add notes about what they are and why the change is necessary.